 A little while ago, I was lucky enough to add a Pelikan M200, with a fine M400 14K gold nib, to my pen case… and it has seen pretty much constant use ever since.
 At the time, I said it was a narrow decision between that, and the larger, but considerably more expensive M600.
 Also, I was interested in the M600 in Vibrant Orange; but after seeing it in the resin so to speak, I talked myself out of it on the grounds that I wasn’t that keen on the translucent barrel.
-Instead, I decided on the Souverän (there’s an umlaut over the a, so it’s pronounced Soo-ver-rayn) M600, in black and red stripes.
-My high-school German, and Pelikan’s marketing materials, tell me that Souverän is German for Sovereign.
-So I started some research on the best places for a Canadian buyer to pick up a Pelikan Sooverrayn.
+Instead, I decided on the Souverän M600, in black and red stripes.
+My high-school German, Pelikan’s marketing materials, and some recent schooling from Deutsche-speaking reader Gregory Johnston (UPDATE: 2021-07-13), tell me that Souverän is German for Sovereign, and that pronunciation is—properly—as follows… Pay-lee-kahn Zoo-fer-rayn (remember the umlaut “ä” over the “a”).
+It does pi$$ me off not a little when people can’t be bothered to pay some respect to the language of another nation, but that’s another post.
+Anyway, thank you Gregory Johnston, your message was much appreciated, and so I started some research on the best places for a Canadian buyer to pick up a Pay-lee-kahn Zoo-fer-rayn M-Sechshundert (Zecks-hoon-dairt).

 Spoiler Alert: It didn’t turn out to be anywhere near Canada or the U.S.